Drug Paraphernalia Possession Attorneys Passaic County, NJ

 Simply put, if an object or apparatus is has anything to do with a controlled substance or drug, it may be considered drug paraphernalia.
 Possession of drug paraphernalia and other drug-related crimes are criminal offenses in New Jersey and can lead to fines and/or jail time.

-At the Law Office of Del Sardo & Montanari, our criminal defense attorneys have extensive experience protecting our clients’ legal rights in the Municipal Court system of New Jersey.
+At The Montanari Law Group, our criminal defense attorneys have extensive experience protecting our clients’ legal rights in the Municipal Court system of New Jersey.
 We take pride in understanding controlled substance law and work with each unique case in order to try and achieve the best outcome for our clients across New Jersey, including Paterson, Wayne, Clifton, West Milford, Woodland Park, Little Falls, and the greater Passaic County area.
 If you or a loved one has been charged with drug paraphernalia possession, drug possession, or possession with intent to distribute, lean on our experience to help you fight these charges.

 Call our office today for a free and confidential consultation regarding your possession of paraphernalia or other drugs related charges and how we can best serve your individual needs.

 What Can be Considered “Drug Paraphernalia” in New Jersey?